 Also, running backs and wide receivers in the NFL are more expendable than quarterbacks.

 Teams that are consistently winning games in the NFL are teams with great quarterbacks.
 Rarely do teams rely on a good running back to win football games.
 Quarterbacks control the pace and often the scoreboard in a football game.

 This is also why quarterbacks are the highest-paid players on the team.
 They have the most responsibility and require the most talent in their position to make the offense move forward.

 Stay Engaged With The Ones You Love!

 Football is complicated, but it doesn’t have to be!
 We’ve created a beginner’s guide to help you stay connected to every play during the big game.

 Show off to your spouse and loved ones with how much football you’ll learn with this guide!

 How Does Sliding Keep The Quarterback Safe?

 Sliding, however, prevents the offense from gaining any more yards.
-When a player is running full speed and lowers his shoulder, there’s a good chance he will pick up an additional 2-3 yards upon contact.
+When a player runs full speed and lowers his shoulder, there’s a good chance he will pick up an additional 2-3 yards upon contact.

 Coaches always favor the quarterback sliding because they will not take any unnecessary hits that they don’t need to take.
-Many coaches will sacrifice the 2-3 yards of extra contact for having their quarterback slide.
+Many coaches will sacrifice the 2-3 yards of extra contact to have their quarterback slide.